Tuesday, December 14, 2021

 Ev'rybody's Waitin' for the Man with the Bag

 Kay Starr, jazz singer who conquered numerous music genres, feels quite comfortable with the big-band accompaniment she soars over here.
+Embedded file has been removed, but the link is here.

 Christmas Tree